mkumar73/beckernick.github.io/_posts/2016-08-24-nfl-scrabble.markdown

 ***

-For those interested, the Jupyter Nobteook with code to scrape the data from Fox Sports, score the names, and generate the graphs can be found in the [Github repository](https://github.com/beckernick/scrabble_score_nfl) for this post.
+For those interested, the Jupyter Notebook with code to scrape the data from Fox Sports, score the names, and generate the graphs can be found in the [Github repository](https://github.com/beckernick/scrabble_score_nfl) for this post.